Medically reviewed by Drugs.com. Last updated on Jan 1, 2022.

 The antianabolic action of the tetracyclines may cause an increase in BUN.
 Studies to date indicate that this does not occur with the use of doxycycline in patients with impaired renal function.

 Photosensitivity manifested by an exaggerated sunburn reaction has been observed in some individuals taking tetracyclines.
 Patients apt to be exposed to direct sunlight or ultraviolet light should be advised that this reaction can occur with tetracycline drugs, and treatment should be discontinued at the first evidence of skin erythema.

-As with other antibacterial drugs, use of doxycycline may result in overgrowth of nonsusceptible organisms, including fungi.
-If superinfection occurs, doxycycline should be discontinued and appropriate therapy instituted.
+As with other antibacterial drugs, use of Doxycycline Hyclate may result in overgrowth of nonsusceptible organisms, including fungi.
+If superinfection occurs, Doxycycline Hyclate should be discontinued and appropriate therapy instituted.